IIITLucknowSWEngg/CSITTeam007/Assignment1/URD.md

 - **Goals**:
   1. Receive order details and delivery locations promptly.
   2. Use integrated maps for optimized navigation.
-  3. Communicate with customers in case of delays or issues.
+  3. Communicate with diners in case of delays or issues.
   4. Track earnings and delivery metrics on my dashboard.
 - **Pain Points**:
   - Inefficient routing leading to delays.